tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - Creates movement through open edges
 - Can be reinforced with ground definition or overhead planes
 - Can be extended with a detached terminal plane
+- If planes are different, a flow from one to the other will be made
 -

 #### U-Shaped Vertical Planes